The Hills Have Eyes 2: Plot

-A captive woman, forced to breed mutant children, is unable to provide healthy offspring after giving birth to a stillborn and is killed by Papa Hades, leader of the inbred mutant clan living at a nuclear testing village in the New Mexico desert, designated as Sector 16.
+A captive woman, forced to breed mutant children, is unable to provide a healthy offspring after giving birth to a stillborn and is killed by Papa Hades, leader of the inbred mutant clan living at a nuclear testing village in the New Mexico desert, designated as Sector 16.
 Following the events of the first film, the United States Department of Defense sent in the military to occupy the location and exterminate the remainder of the mutant clan.
 While installing a surveillance system, Colonel Lincoln Redding and a trio of scientists are attacked by the mutants.

 Later, a group of National Guardsmen in training led by Sergeant Jeffrey "Sarge" Millstone are sent into the desert to resupply the scientists.
 They arrive to find the base camp abandoned after the mutants' attack.
 When the soldiers pick up a faint distress call, Sarge organizes a search and rescue mission through the hills.
 Napoleon and Amber, who stay behind at the camp, find and retrieve one of the missing scientists out of the camp's portable toilet, but he dies before he can warn them.
 The two are then attacked by the mutants, who destroy their transport and steal their weapons, forcing them to run into the hills to warn the others.
 The search party is attacked by the mutants; Mickey is pulled into a bolt-hole and killed by Stabber, and Sarge is accidentally shot dead by Spitter's friendly fire just before Napoleon and Amber reunite with the group.
 Spitter is killed after one of the mutants sabotages his rappelling gear as the others try to lower him down the hill.
 With their remaining gear stolen, they are forced to try to find another way to escape.